PrestaShop/prestashop.github.io/news/_posts/2016-05-10-prestashop-coding-standards.md

 Because we want to have an always better codebase, clearer, easier to read and to maintain, we have decided to follow some more established standards for the languages used in PrestaShop.

-This means that we are updating our current standards requirements for languages that already have one, or selecting a standard for the languages which did not have one in use yet.
+This means that we are updating our current standards requirements for languages that already have some, or selecting a standard for the languages which did not have any in use yet.
 This means that we now have clear standards and norms for PHP, JavaScript, HTML, CSS, pull requests and commits.

 We already see your face, don't panic :smile: These standards are pretty common and natural.